ckan/ckan/doc/publishing-datasets.rst

 Storing data in CKAN and external resources
 ===========================================

-A CKAN resource be simply a URL that links to a data item that resides on a different server (for example: a link to an online ``csv`` file).
+A CKAN resource may be simply a URL that links to a data item that resides on a different server (for example: a link to an online ``csv`` file).
 These resources are said to be *external* as they are not actually part of the CKAN site.